 The Board considers that equal representation is appropriate for the Company, given its size and purpose.
-The Non-Executive Chair has a casting vote where votes are tied.
+The Non-Executive Chair has a casting vote where votes are tied

-Details of the background, experience and professional skills of each Director are set out in the Directors' Report on pages 14 to 15.
+Details of the background, experience and professional skills of each Director are set out in the Directors' Report on page 5.